-The area of the Atlantic migratory group of Spanish mackerel is divided into two zones: the Northern Zone includes waters off New York through Georgia, and the Southern Zone includes waters off the east coast of Florida.
-One quota is set for both zones, which is adjusted for management purposes.
+The area of the Atlantic migratory group of Spanish mackerel is divided into two areas: the one area includes waters off New York through Georgia, and the other area includes waters off the east coast of Florida.
+One quota is set for both areas, which is adjusted for management purposes.
 The fishing year for Atlantic migratory group Spanish mackerel is March-February.
 This fishing year was implemented in August 2005; before then, the fishing year was April 1 - March 31.
 Because of the change in fishing year, the 2005/2006 fishing year has only 11 months of landings and has been normalized for comparison with other years.